httpwg/wg-materials/interim.md

 Whereas what Mark is talking about is "HTTP/2 with this set of options".

 Roberto: e.g. client could be browser and may want to indicate whether want/support Websockets.
-Don;t want to have wasted a RTT doing something else
+Don't want to have wasted a RTT doing something else

 Martin: so Q is have this negotiation upfront, or just negotiate HTTP/2 and let the client try these other things and have them fail like today.